 Earthquake risk varies a lot from area to area.
 The sketch maps below (Figure 2) give rough estimates of risk.
-The details in this booklet can probably apply to all the areas shown in gray, although builders in the US, Canada, Europe and Australia should check exact risk for their building site online.
+The details in this booklet can probably apply to all the areas shown in gray, although risk rises near black areas.
+Builders in the US, Canada, Europe and Australia should check exact risk for their building site online.
 Areas shown as white may be safe for conventional earthbag and many conventional types of unreinforced earthen buildings.